Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

 A: No. C does not permit the definition of one function to appear in the body of another.
-Among other things, this restriction simplifics the compiler.
+Among other things, this restriction simplifies the compiler.

 </div>
 <!-- END: div -->